repository-preservation/lcmap-ccdc/docs/faq.rst

 I ran a really large area and got out of memory errors.
 -------------------------------------------------------
-Edit :code:`firebird.install` and add more memory to the executors.
+Edit :code:`ccdc.install` and add more memory to the executors.
 It is helpful to calculate how much data you will be working with ahead of time based on your query bounds, acquired range and products.